-In the below image you see I have opened a cmd prompt and navigated to the directory where I have to write excel file using Python program.
+In the below image you see I have opened a command line tool (cmd prompt) and navigated to the directory where I have to write excel file using Python program.

 Now create a Python script write_excel.py under the C:\py_scripts for writing an excel file.
 Here py is extension of the Python file.

-In the below Python script we imported xlwt module.
+In the below Python script I have imported xlwt module.

-OrderDetail and from this object we will create several instances and set the attributes with values and finally we write those attribute value to excel file.
+OrderDetail and from this object I will create several instances and set the attributes with values and finally I write those attribute value to excel file.

 WorkBook instance and add a sheet.
 Then I print total items in the list.

 Then I iterate through the list of objects and print each attribute in the cmd console.

 Next I write column headers to the excel file.

 Then again I iterate through list of objects and write each attribute to the excel column.
 Finally I save the excel file to disk in the same directory where write_excel.py file exists.

 import xlwt class OrderDetail(object): def __init__(self, order_date, region, rep, item, units, unit_cost, total): self.order_date = order_date self.region = region self.rep = rep self.item = item self.units = units self.unit_cost = unit_cost self.total = total def write_to_excel(filename, sheet, odList): book = xlwt.Workbook() sh = book.add_sheet(sheet) #total items total_items = len(odList) print("total_items: ", total_items) #print on console for od in odList: print(od.order_date) print(od.region) print(od.rep) print(od.item) print(od.units) print(od.unit_cost) print(od.total) print('\n') #write headers sh.write(0, 0, 'OrderDate') sh.write(0, 1, 'Region') sh.write(0, 2, 'rep') sh.write(0, 3, 'Item') sh.write(0, 4, 'Units') sh.write(0, 5, 'Unit Cost') sh.write(0, 6, 'Total') #write row values for idx in range(len(odList)): #print(idx) sh.write(idx+1, 0, odList[idx].order_date) sh.write(idx+1, 1, odList[idx].region) sh.write(idx+1, 2, odList[idx].rep) sh.write(idx+1, 3, odList[idx].item) sh.write(idx+1, 4, odList[idx].units) sh.write(idx+1, 5, odList[idx].unit_cost) sh.write(idx+1, 6, odList[idx].total) book.save(filename) od1 = OrderDetail('2016-1-6', 'East', 'Jones', 'Pencil', 95, 1.99, 189.05) od2 = OrderDetail('2016-1-23', 'Central', 'Kivell', 'Binder', 50, 19.99, 999.50) od3 = OrderDetail('2016-2-9', 'Central', 'Jardine', 'Pencil', 36, 4.99, 179.64) od4 = OrderDetail('2016-2-26', 'Central', 'Gill', 'Pen', 27, 19.99, 539.73) odList = [od1, od2, od3, od4] write_to_excel('OrderDetails.xls', 'Sheet1', odList)